FuhaiLiAiLab/FuhaiLiAILab.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Fuhai Li is an Associate Professor in the Institute for Informatics (I2), Department of Pediatrics, and Department of Computer Science & Engineering (CSE) of Washington University in St Louis (WashU); and the Associate Director of Center for Translational Bioinformatics (CTBI).
-Our lab specializes in integrative and interpretable graph AI and LLN model development, and applications in precision health and medicine (AI4PHM).
+Our lab specializes in integrative and interpretable graph AI and LLMs model development, and applications in precision health and medicine (AI4PHM).

 Research Interest
 ======